IDCubed/oms-inside/design/happathon-app-specs.md

-List of specs for The H(app)athon App
+List of specs for The H(app)athon App.
+Discussion for them [here](https://github.com/IDCubed/oms-happathon/issues/3).

 * City can add city-specific questions.
 * City can change city-specific questions.